Another Bad Day: Overdue Correction Continues

 Play the downside: SPY

-Buy the $230 MAY 12 Puts for $2.09
+Buy the $230 May 12 puts for $2.09

-Sell the $220 APRIL 28 Puts for $1.19
+Sell the $220 April 28 puts for $1.19

 Net cost: $.90